 The consolidated financial statements of the Company include the accounts of all subsidiaries.
 All intercompany accounts and transactions have been eliminated.
 In addition, the Company consolidates entities established to facilitate transactions related to the acquisition and securitization of residential whole loans completed in prior years.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
-In particular, prior period disclosures have been conformed to the current period presentation of interest income from residential whole loans at fair value.
-Starting in the second quarter of 2021, interest income for these loans is presented in interest income in the Company's consolidated statements of operations.
-Previously, interest income received on residential whole loans at fair value was presented in other income in the Company's consolidated statements of operations.
-On July 1, 2021, the Company completed the acquisition of Lima One Holdings, LLC, the parent company of Lima One Capital, LLC (collectively referred to as "Lima One"), a leading nationwide originator and servicer of business purpose loans ("BPLs").
+On July 1, 2021, the Company completed the acquisition of Lima One Holdings, LLC, the parent company of Lima One Capital, LLC (collectively referred to as "Lima One"), a leading nationwide originator and servicer of business purpose loans.
 Lima One's financial results are consolidated with MFA's results from that date.